What is a Trade School? Everything You Need to Know

 What do I need to enroll in a trade school?

-Typically, the only thing students need to enroll in trade school is their high school diploma, GED, or equivalent.
+Typically, the only thing students need to enroll in a trade school is their high school diploma, GED, or equivalent.

 What should I keep in mind when researching trade schools and programs?